kHarshit/python-projects/README.md

 A craft cannot be learned by reading alone; practice is also necessary.

-The project involves following problems:
+The project contains following problems:

 1. To check if a string is a palindrome.
 2. To check if a number is prime.